 Helping a loved one after treatment includes providing a tremendous amount of support and encouragement as they continue with their recovery.
-Setting boundaries and avoiding enabling are among the most vital of elements.
+Setting boundaries and avoiding enabling are among the most vital elements.

-After a loved one returns home from an extended period at rehab, families will likekly with a wide variety of emotions.
+After a loved one returns home from an extended period at rehab, families will likely with a wide variety of emotions.
 While many seek simple normality, the process of recovery for both the affected individual and the family may be a lifelong battle.
 When your loved one comes home, you must realize they are not “cured.”
 Addictions must be dealt with daily, and sometimes, just minute-by-minute.

 Consider the recovery process not as a final destination, but instead a very long journey with a strong potential for mistakes.
-Nevertheless, there are many actions you can take to help your loved one after they have completed addiction treatment and for the rest of their lives.
+Nevertheless, there are many actions you can take to help your loved ones after they have completed addiction treatment and for the rest of their lives.

 What Should I Expect After My Loved One Returns Home From Addiction Treatment?

 After a loved one returns from treatment, you can expect things to be remarkably different – at least for a time.
 However, recovery is often a vulnerable, confusing, and awkward time for individuals, especially in the first few weeks or months.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) described four points that can best support a person in recovery:

 - Health: Managing one’s disease and symptoms and making healthy choices that promote physical and emotional well-being

 - Home: Having a stable residence in which to live

 - Community: Having relationships that provide support, love, and hope